kvannotten/kickstapi/README.md

 project.end_date                # returns the date that the project (will) end(s) project.hours_left              # returns how many hours are still left on the project

+project.rewards                 # returns an array of rewards reward = project.rewards.first
+reward.price                    # returns the price of the reward reward.backers                  # returns the amount of backers on this award level reward.description              # returns the description of the award reward.deliver_date             # returns the date the reward will be delivered

 ```

 ## Contributing